smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② Go to the "Create Table Template" page to create a new table template.

-③ You can enter a table template name to find the table template you want.
+③ Enter a table template name to find the table template you want.

 ④ Sort by creation date, name (upward, downward).